Accelerating temporal action proposal generation via high performance computing: Related work

 \section{Related work}

-Temporal action detection aims to detect action instances from the untrimmed video.
+Temporal action detection aims to detect action instance from the untrimmed video.
 The task could be divided into two steps: proposal and classification.
 Though some methods do the two steps at the same time, the majority of methods take the task as a serial process and finish proposal and classification separately.

 \textbf{Temporal action proposal generation.} Proposal generation is the distinct characteristic of Temporal action recognition.
 Proposal generation aims to detect the start and end boundary of action instance in the untrimmed video.
 Earlier methods used sliding windows to generate proposals \cite{karaman2014fast}\cite{wang2014action}.
 Then some algorithms \cite{buch2017sst}\cite{gao2017turn}\cite{caba2016fast}\cite{escorcia2016daps} began to pre-define temporal duration and intervals of proposals, and evaluated them with multiple methods like recurrent neural network (RNN) and dictionary learning.
 Another popular method for proposal generation is TAG \cite{zhao2017temporal}, which utilized watershed algorithm to do the project.
 Though TAG can generate proposals with flexible boundaries and durations, it is lack of evaluation to these proposals.
 BSN \cite{lin2018bsn} has a good performance of generating proposals, which is benefit from its temporal convolution network.
-By generating a possibilities sequences and selecting candidate proposals, it can achieve a high recall.
-But a series of CNNs slow down the speed and speed make it difficult to be applied to practice.
+But the weak extraction capacity to video feature sequence because of the single temporal convolution network and slow speed make it difficult to be applied to practice.